 In 2001 MEI society in Abbotsford, who had been seeking a satellite campus in Chilliwack, approached Valley Christian School to become an MEI school.
 In the subsequent 5 years, an attempt was made to secure 5 acres of land on Knight Road in order to build a new campus.
 Due to unforeseen circumstances and hesitancy within the Agricultural Land Reserve, the land was not released and the campus project was abandoned.

 The abandonment of the campus project provided an important transition point in the life of the school.
 The desire from MEI Abbotsford was to hand over leadership of MEI Chilliwack to a parent run council.
 The expectation would be that over a two year process, the relationship between the MEI Society and MEI Chilliwack would end, and the parent-board would be responsible for the school as of July 1, 2010.

-The Chilliwack Leadership council began in 2008 and has transformed over the last two years of the Board of Directors of Cascade Christian School.
-The new name was announced in February of 2010, as new direction for the school and its vision.
-The board has worked diligently over the last two years to procure independent school status from the Ministry of Education, formed a society to oversee the school and has set vision for what our school offers our student, the community and the world.
+The Chilliwack Leadership Council began in 2008 over the next 2 years transformed into the Board of Directors of Cascade Christian School.
+The new name was announced in February of 2010, along with the new direction for the school and its vision.
+The Board then worked diligently to procure its independent school status from the Ministry of Education and formed a society to oversee the school and set the vision for what our school offers our student, the community and the world.